sw10pa/frontend-react-assignment-2/README.md

-# frontend-react-assignment-2
+# Frontend with React - Assignment 2

-This repository contains my second assignment for the Frontend with React course at Tbilisi School of Communication, focusing on HTML fundamentals.
+This repository contains the second assignment for the **Frontend with React** course at the Tbilisi School of Communication.
+The goal of this assignment is to practice in HTML fundamentals.

+## What I Did